duncanmcclean/simple-commerce/docs/stock.md

 To start using the stock functionality built into Simple Commerce, you'll need to add an [`Integer` field](https://statamic.dev/fieldtypes/integer#content), with the handle of `stock` to your product blueprint.

 After that, you can populate your products with the correct amount of stock.

-Then, whenever a customer purchases that product, the stock count will be decreased.
+Then, whenever a customer purchases that product, the stock counter will be decreased.

 ### Variant Product